raspberrypilearning/micromine-bitcraft/worksheet.md

 ## Shake Steve in Minecraft

 You now need to create your Minecraft program to shake Steve.
-To do this you will need to create another Python program, this time using Pyton 3 (IDLE3).
+To do this you will need to create another Python program, this time using Python 3 (IDLE3).

-1. First open Minecraft Pi on the Raspberry Pi by clicking on **Menu**, **Games**, and **Minecraft: Pi Edition** to run the game.
+1. First, open Minecraft Pi on the Raspberry Pi by clicking on **Menu**, **Games**, and **Minecraft: Pi Edition** to run the game.
 1. Click **Start Game**, then click **Create New** (or choose an existing one) to enter a world.
 1. Press **ESC** to go back to the Minecraft menu while leaving the game playing.
-1. Open Python 3 (IDLE3) from the programming menu.
+1. Open Python 3 (IDLE3) from the Programming menu.
 1. Click on **File** and **New Window** to create a new program and save it as `mc_micro.py`.
-1. Start your program by importing all the modules you will need.
+1. Start your program by importing all the modules you will need:

 	```python
 	from mcpi.minecraft import Minecraft